 - We publish only electronic books, but we publish them in all electronic formats and distribute them to all major ebook vendors in over 90 nations worldwide.
-NOTE: If print publication is of primary importance to you, or if you would prefer to have one publisher who handles both print and ebook publication, please do not submit your manuscript to us.

 - Like any traditional publisher, we provide proofreading, eformatting, cover design and all other integral parts of the publishing process at no charge.
 We also are the only publisher who does this, subsidy or otherwise.
 Consider

 - Subsidy publishers charge a “setup” fee and other fees for services, including layout, cover design, etc.